IAmSkyDra/URASys/dataset/README.md

 Each ambiguous record contains:
 - `question`: The underspecified or ambiguous version of the query.
 - `answer`: The correct answer to the original question.
+- `paragraph`: The source context passage used for answering or verifying the question.
 - `info`: A JSON list of missing information the model should request to clarify.

 ## Dataset Variants and Format